There are many beautiful places to visit in Colombia.

 Other than diving, the main attraction in Taganga is the vibe.
 This is the kind of place where you can simply relax, taking in a fabulous sunset and enjoying a meal of fresh fish and seafood.

-PRACTICAL INFORMATION: Taganga is an easy 15 minutes drive from Santa Marta.
+Taganga is an easy 15-minute drive from Santa Marta.
 You can even go there by bike.
-For more information click here.
+This is an excellent e-bike tour to Playa Grande.

 *Contributed by Gemma, Two Scots Abroad